timeswap/web-app-to-convert-picture-to-recipes/README.md

-# WIP Web app that will allow users to click on pictures that link to a recipe
+# WIP Web app that will allow users to click on pictures that link/show to a recipe
-# APIs to use: Google Custom Search, https://developer.edamam.com/
+# APIs to use: Bing Image API, https://developer.edamam.com/